-NewYork-Presbyterian/Columbia University Irving Medical Center: Please contact the patient educator by calling 212.305.3521 to arrange your mandatory pre-op education session.
+NewYork-Presbyterian/Columbia University Irving Medical Center: Contact the patient educator by calling 212.305.3521 to arrange your mandatory pre-op education session, which can be done in-person or over the phone.

-1. preparing for surgery Your Pre-Op Checklist

-Nutrition

-Your body will need to heal from surgery and the better your nutrition, the faster and better your recovery will be.
-Great nutrition starts with increasing your protein intake (fish, egg whites, chicken, nuts, protein shakes) and decreasing carbohydrate intake (breads, rice, pasta).
-Avoid sugary snacks and sugary drinks.
+Nutrition Your body will need to heal from surgery and the better your nutrition, the faster and better your recovery will be.
+Great nutrition starts with increasing your protein intake (fish, egg whites, chicken, nuts) and decreasing carbohydrate intake (breads, rice, pasta and limit sugary snacks).
+Increasing vegetable and fiber intake will help you maintain normal stomach function after surgery.
+Vitamins You will help your body by taking a multivitamin daily.
+In addition, it may be beneficial to start taking Iron, Vitamin D, and Calcium.
+Diabetes If you have diabetes, it is critical to achieve tight control of your diabetes.

-□ Vitamins

-You will help your body by taking a multivitamin daily.
-In addition, it may be beneficial to start taking Iron, Vitamin D, Calcium, and Magnesium Oxide or Magnesium Glycinate.

-Diabetes

-If you have diabetes, it is critical to achieve tight control of your diabetes.
 In general, you are not eligible for surgery if your blood sugar is high.

-Exercises

-The stronger you are before surgery, the better your recovery will be after surgery.
+Exercises The stronger you are before surgery, the better your recovery will be after surgery.
 Please do appropriate pre-op exercises as indicated by your surgeon.
 The more flexible you are the better.
 Stretch your hamstrings, quads, and back.

-Dental Examination

-Poor dental hygiene may contribute to the risk of infections related to joint replacement surgery.
+Dental Examination Poor dental hygiene may contribute to the risk of infections related to joint replacement surgery.
 We recommend a visit to your dentist for any outstanding dental problems or procedures that need to be addressed at least 3 weeks prior to undergoing joint replacement surgery.

-Smoking

-Smoking of any kind must be stopped prior to your joint replacement surgery.
+Smoking Smoking of any kind must be stopped prior to your joint replacement surgery.

-1. PREPARING FOR SURGERY Your Pre-Op Checklist

-On the Day Before Surgery

-□ Time and Place to Arrive at the Hospital

-On the business day prior to surgery (this will be Friday for Monday surgeries) the hospital nurse will call the number you provided during the following timeframe:

-NewYork-Presbyterian/Columbia University Irving Medical Center: between 3:30-6:30 pm

-NewYork-Presbyterian/Westchester Hospital: between 5:00-7:00 pm

-The nurse will tell you the time you are scheduled for surgery, review your pre-op instructions, and tell you where to come.
-If your physical condition changes in the days before surgery - cold, rash, cough, fever, or stomach upset-notify your doctor.
+On the Day Before Surgery ☐ Time and Place to Arrive at the Hospital On the business day prior to surgery (this will be Friday for Monday surgeries) the hospital nurse will call the number you provided during the following timeframe: NewYork-Presbyterian/Columbia University Irving Medical Center: between 3:30 - 6:00 pm NewYork-Presbyterian/Lawrence Hospital: between 5:00 - 7:00 pm The nurse will tell you the time you are scheduled for surgery, review your pre-op instructions, and tell you where to come.
+If your physical condition changes in the days before surgery - cold, rash, cough, fever, or stomach upset - notify your doctor.
 He or she may want to reschedule your surgery.

-Remove Any Colored Nail Polish

-U Wash

-Take a shower the night before surgery.
+Remove Any Colored Nail Polish Wash Take a shower the night before surgery.
 Scrub your entire leg, foot, toes, and under your toenails.
 Do not shave your hair around the side of your hip.
 Use the CHG cleanser as instructed.

-Bowel Preparation

-The day prior to surgery, consume a SOFT diet, if possible.
+(Please contact your physician's office if you have not received your CHG cleanser).
+Bowel Preparation The day prior to surgery, consume a SOFT diet, if possible.
 Soft foods may include: soups, sugar free Jell-O/custard, yogurt, oatmeal, cold cereals, etc. Drink plenty of water in the daytime so you are well hydrated.

-□ When to Stop Eating and Drinking

-Do not eat ANYTHING after midnight the night before surgery, unless otherwise instructed.
+When to Stop Eating and Drinking Do not eat ANYTHING after midnight the night before surgery, unless otherwise instructed.
 You will receive instructions about pre-op hydration in your pre-op education session.
 If your internist instructs you to take any necessary medication the morning of surgery, do so with a small sip of water.
-If you have questions about this, confirm with your internist.

-Do not use alcohol or sedatives 24 hours before surgery.
+If you have questions about this, confirm with your internist Do not use alcohol or sedatives 24 hours before surgery.

-1. PREPARING FOR SURGERY Planning for Your Hospital Stay
+Planning for Your Hospital Stay